spacecloud-io/space-docs/content/getting-started/quick-start/docker-compose.md

 ![Create a project screen](/images/screenshots/create-project.png)

 Give a `name` to your project.

-MongoDB is selected as your database by default.
-Keep it as it is for this guide.
+`Select POSTGRESQL` as your database.

 Hit `Next` to create the project.